 In the early 1980's Pervaneh moved to Yorkshire England, where she continued to paint and teach.
 Commissioned by Wakefield District Council, some of her paintings now hang in Wakefield City Town Hall.

-Returning to Dublin in the mid 1990's Pervaneh recommenced painting and teaching.
+Returning to Dublin in the mid 1990's Pervaneh continued painting and teaching.

 She has sold paintings through the Fine Art auction houses of James Adams Dublin, Morgan O Driscoll Cork, Mullens Laurel Park Dublin , and Gormley's Art Auctions in Omagh, Belfast, and Dublin.

-Her work has been shown in various galleries, including Combridges of South William Street, The Kilternan Gallery, Kennedys of Harcourt Street, and at present in Balla Ban Gallery, Westbury Mall, Grafton Street.
+Her work has been shown in various galleries, including Kennedys of Harcourt Street, Dublin and Balla Ban Gallery, Westbury Mall, Grafton Street, Dublin.

 She exhibits regularly at The Peoples Art exhibition, Stephens Green,Dublin.